Kong/docs.konghq.com/app/_includes/md/plugins-hub/oidc-prereqs.md

 We use [Keycloak][keycloak] as the identity provider in the following examples, but the steps will be similar in other standard identity providers.
-If you encounter difficulties during this phase, please refer to the [Keycloak documentation](https://www.keycloak.org/documentation).
+If you encounter difficulties during this phase, refer to the [Keycloak documentation](https://www.keycloak.org/documentation).

 1. Create a confidential client `kong` with `private_key_jwt` authentication and configure Keycloak to download the public keys from [the OpenID Connect Plugin JWKS endpoint][json-web-key-set]: